kevinwang09/APES/README.md

 ## A quick example

-Suppose we have a data with 500 rows and 20 predictor variables, and we have fitted a logistic regression model against a binary response variable.
+Suppose we have simulated a data with 500 rows and 20 predictor variables, and we have fitted a logistic regression model against a binary response variable.
 We may wish to perform an exhaustive variable selection on such a model to determine which variables produce the most parsimonious model.
-However, performing an exhaustive variable selection means looking through 2^20 = 1,048,576 models\!
+However, performing an exhaustive variable selection means looking through \(2^{20} = 1,048,576\) models\!
 Exhaustive variable selection is known to be time consuming, and this might take a long time.

 APES is a variable selection method that first converts the logistic model into a linear model and then it uses a best-subset algorithm (such